Former Flagship: 1995 Infiniti Q45 – SOLD!

 The flagships of the early 90s are almost always associated with models from the likes of BMW, Mercedes, and Jaguar.
-When considering what the Japanese makes were offering, the sporty Acura Legend almost always overshadows the other comers, which include compelling vehicles like this clean 1995 Infiniti Q45 listed a week ago here on Craigslist in Gloucester, Massachusetts (Boston) for $3,000.
-The seller claims it’s being relisted after the first buyer flaked, and with under 55,000 original miles, it seems like a big miss on that buyer’s part.
+When considering what the Japanese makes were offering, the sporty Acura Legend almost always overshadows the other comers, which include compelling vehicles like this clean 1995 Infiniti Q45 originally listed in February 2021 on Craigslist in Gloucester, Massachusetts (Boston) for $3,000.
+The seller claims its being relisted after the first buyer flaked, and with under 55,000 original miles, it seems like a big miss on that buyer’s part.
 According to the NADA Price Guide, the Q45 hasn’t risen to collector car status, with a top condition model valued at just $4,625.
 With the seller asking just $3,000 for an example with low miles and seemingly the right kind of maintenance done, it seems to be priced right.
-You can reach out to the seller via email here to strike a deal, and when you do, please remember to mention you saw the Q45 featured here on GuysWithRides.com.

 The rad era of big-body luxury sedans was a glorious time if you liked rear-wheel-drive and conservative styling, with cars like the Mercedes W124 chassis leading the way.
 Following closely behind in the stoic but refined department were the likes of the Acura Legend, Lexus LS400, and Audi A6.
 If you wanted to let your hair down just a little, the E34-chassis BMW 5-Series was there to help.
 The Infiniti Q45, however, fit none of the molds.
 The most striking detail was the nose panel, which lacked a grill of any kind – revealing only smooth, contoured skin, behind which rested a 4.5 liter V8.
 Yes, a V8 in this oddball Japanese luxury sedan, making the aura of the already-unusual Q45 even more captivating.
 Sadly, consumers didn’t agree, and sales were far behind its competitors – perhaps because of that unusual beak and a lousy marketing launch.